NUMde/compass-numapp-web/docs/development/README.md

 ```

 ## Customization
-After you create your first NUM Compass web app build, see the [customization options documentation](./CUSTOMIZATION.md) for help customizing the app.
+After you create your first NUM COMPASS web app build, see the [customization options documentation](./CUSTOMIZATION.md) for help customizing the app.